 Millions of employees participate in 401(k) plans, which may offer company stock as an investment alternative and/or as a company match.
-401(k) plans may be combined with an ESOP (sometimes called a "KSOP").
-Other, less common employee ownership structures include perpetual trusts and direct ownership.
+Such plans are often in public companies.

-As detailed in our article Employee Ownership by the Numbers, over 14 million U.S. employees participate in ESOPs, about 9 million hold shares or share rights (e.g., stock options) they have been granted, and perhaps 11 million participate in stock purchase plans.
+As detailed in Employee Ownership by the Numbers, over 14 million U.S. employees participate in ESOPs, about 9 million hold shares or share rights (e.g., stock options) they have been granted, and perhaps 11 million participate in stock purchase plans.
 Worker cooperatives and employee ownership trusts cover, collectively, about 20,000 employees.

-From an employee’s financial perspective, the main benefit of employee ownership is that it gives employees the ability to benefit from the success of the company, often in the form of the value of company stock and to benefit from increases in value.
+From an employee’s financial perspective, the main benefit of employee ownership is that it gives employees the ability to benefit from the success of the company, often in the form of the value of company stock.
 Most employee ownership companies have a management and governance structure similar to other companies: a board of directors, elected by shareholders, oversees the company’s activities and appoints the CEO.
-Employees directly vote their shares in some cases, but these are rare.
+In ESOP companies, employees directly vote their shares in some cases, but these are rare.

 Some situations have common solutions.
 For example, if you are a business owner who wants to sell the company in a tax-advantaged fashion, you usually should consider an ESOP.
 Other situations are not so cut-and-dried.
 See our article on choosing an employee stock plan for your company for details.
 Also see Educating Yourself to Make a Good Employee Ownership Decision.
-In any case, it is common for companies to have more than one stock plan.
+It is common for companies to have more than one stock plan.

 We are a nonprofit membership and research organization.
 Our mission is to help employee ownership thrive, and we serve as the leading source of unbiased information about employee ownership.
 We are the main publisher and research source in the field, hold dozens of webinars and live meetings annually, and provide services to our thousands of members.
 As part of our commitment to providing impartial information, we do not provide ongoing consulting services; we have no financial stake in whether you set up a stock plan.
 We do provide introductory consulting services to help you decide what to do.

 More Ways to Learn

-- For lists of employee-owned companies, statistics, and other research-oriented information, see our Data page.
+- For lists of employee-owned companies, statistics, and other research-oriented information, see our Find Your Resource page.

 - For detailed reading about all employee ownership topics, see our publications.